FEUP-LDTS-2023/project-l04gr08/projectST/docs/README.md

 ## DESIGN PROBLEMS

-### A organized design structure was need for the gameplay
+### An organized design structure was need for the gameplay
 **Problem**:
 The absence of a structured design led to a long and confusing code for each class representing game objects.
 Managing different aspects of these elements was challenging without an organized structure and it was difficult to navigate through the code.